The GSE Multiplier Effect: Google identifies threat actors from West Africa with signals shared by UK NCA

 First, the GSE plays a critical role in facilitating the exchange.
 Once the technical connections are set up, the signals can start flowing in close to real time increasing the velocity of the investigation rapidly.

-Second, the GSE allows sharing across multiple teams which can access the signals separately and pipe them into their own workflows to increase exposure.
+Second, the GSE allows sharing across multiple teams and organisations which can access the signals separately and pipe them into their own workflows to increase exposure.

 Last but not least, GSE ‘Observe and Pull’: This design allows for timely, less deterministic sharing.
-In this case, it led to a major discovery where a handful of signals unlocked a 50,000-strong network.
-Through automated machine-to-machine feedback, this enhances the situational awareness and responsiveness of all participants simultaneously.
+In this case, it led to a major discovery where a handful of signals unlocked insights into a larger network of abuse.
+Through automated machine-to-machine feedback, this enhances the situational awareness and coordinating actions between industry and law enforcement.